 Did you know businesses have credit scores, too?

 Three credit bureaus — Dun & Bradstreet, Equifax, and Experian — offer business credit scores on a scale from 0 to 100.
 But if you’re just starting out, you won’t have any business credit yet.
-Which means that even when you’re applying for a business card, credit card companies will look at your personal credit scores.
+This means that even when you’re applying for a business card, credit card companies will look at your personal credit scores.

 Just like with personal credit cards, the card issuer will pull your credit reports after you apply.
-It’ll want to see things like a solid payment history, low credit utilization ratio, and long average age of accounts.
+It’ll want to see things like solid payment history, low credit utilization ratio, and long average age of accounts.

 Since each application results in a hard credit check, you should only apply for cards that match your creditworthiness.
 (Here’s how to check your FICO score for free.)
 If you’re worried you won’t get approved for a card, try applying to a bank or credit union with which you already have a relationship.
 That said, a few hard inquiries won’t have a significant impact on your scores, especially if you have good credit, so don’t be afraid to apply for a card if you really want it.